githotirado/predict-credit-risk/README.md

 Scaled RFC Training Score: 0.9442528735632184
 Scaled RFC Testing Score: 0.5935772011909826

 Similar to the unscaled comparison, a high number of trees/estimators in the RFC seemed to overfit the training data.
 But with fewer trees/estimators, the training score dropped down to 99% (trees=10) or even 94% (trees=3) and produced 59-61% training score which is better than the LR testing score of 50%.
+In this case I might trust the Random Forest classifier a bit more.